kodecocodes/i9t/contacts/contacts.markdown

 Some of this code should look new to you, so let's break it down to make it easier to understand:

-1. Use the index path of the accessory button's cell to get the friend that was selected, and convert it to a `CNMutableContact`.
+1. Use the index path of the selected cell to get the friend that was selected, and convert it to a `CNContact`.
 2. Create a `CNContactViewController`.
-This view controller is from the `ContactsUI` framework and is used for displaying a contact to the user.
+This view controller is from the ContactsUI framework and is used for displaying a contact to the user.
 You instantiate the view controller using its `forUnknownContact` initializer because the contact you are showing is not part of the user's contact store.
 3. You set `allowsEditing` and `allowsActions` to `false` so that the user can only view the contact information.
 4. You push this view controller onto the navigation stack.